Pat992/dart_azure_cosmosdb/README.md

 Permission is an authorization token associated with a user for authorized access to a specific resource.
 It is used to manage access to collections, documents, attachments, stored procedures, triggers, and user-defined functions for a particular user.

 #### 3.9.1 List Permissions
+GET operation on the permissions URI path, which returns a list of permissions for the user.
+All of the resource tokens are recreated for the respective permissions returned as part of the response.
+The new tokens have the default validity period (one hour) unless it is overridden.

 The permission-list operation returns a `Future<PermissionList>` with a list of  `Permission` or an error object.
 See [3.9.6 The Permission model](#396-the-permission-model) for information on the returned model and its variables.
 ```dart